JaleelSavoy/Income_Prediction_Project/README.md

 # Insights
 * 24.1% of adults made more than 50K USD annually
+* Majority of adults making more than 50K USD annually worked in the private sector (63.29%)
 * 30.6% of adult males and 11% of adult females made more than 50K USD annually
 * The adults that made more than 50K USD annually were overwhelming White (90.77%)
 * Of adults making more than 50K USD annually: 77.66% were White males, 3.79% were Black males, 2.97% were Asian males, and 0.3% were American-Indian/Eskimo males.